 Other Targets: The treatment in terms of damage and ignition of targets other than electrical cables and temperature-sensitive electronics is based on the guidance in NUREG/CR-6850 (Reference 8), Appendix H, Section H.2.

+Targets in Equipment Vulnerable to HEAFs: NUREG-2262 (Reference 15) specifies the ZOI for HEAFs in switchgear, load centers and non-segregated bus ducts as a function of the fragility of the target (TS or TP cable), and for bus duct HEAFs also as a function of the fragility of the bus duct material (steel or aluminum.
+Target fragilities for equipment vulnerable to HEAFs are provided in NRC RIL 2022-01 (Reference 30).

 06.02.03 Step 2.3: Ignition Source Screening and Fire Scenario Refinement